Haddock fishcakes. Simply prepared, lots of flavour, and very few ingredients. What more do you need to know?

 Preparing the Peppers and Onion

 The first step in making my favourite haddock fishcakes is to dice the peppers and onions.
 You want to cut these ingredients no more than 1 cm x 1 cm and as evenly as possible.
-Once the vegetables are cut, heat a medium frying pan over medium-high heat, add in 1 tbsp of oil, sautée the onions for two to three minutes, then add in the peppers and cook for another three to five minutes or until the peppers and onions are soft.
+Once the vegetables are cut, heat a medium frying pan over medium-high heat, add in 1 tablespoon of oil, sautée the onions for two to three minutes, then add in the peppers and cook for another three to five minutes or until the peppers and onions are soft.
 Take the vegetables off the heat and put in a dish to cool.

 Potatoes